 Please read these booking conditions carefully – if you make a booking with us you are bound by them.

-You may cancel without penalty within 24 hours of making your booking (unless the course starts within 24 hours of making the booking), otherwise your acceptance of the following is assumed.
+You may cancel without penalty within 24 hours of making your booking (unless the event starts within 24 hours of making the booking), otherwise your acceptance of the following is assumed.

 Please note that tCI does not accept provisional bookings.
 All bookings are accepted on the basis that they are firm bookings and subject to the following conditions:

 - Requests to cancel a booking must be made via email to email@example.com